-WGST 3345 Gender Diversity in the Workplace: A Global Perspective
+WGST 3345 Diversity and Inclusion in the Workplace: A Global Perspective

 3 hours; 3 credits

-Knowledge and skills that will enable students to effectively integrate gender considerations into business and human resource decisions both in the U.S. and global contexts.
-The course will: (1) Analyze the evolution of the relationship between sex, gender, and work around the world; (2) Compare and contrast the labor market and organizational experiences of men and women in the U.S. in a comparative perspective with other industrialized countries; and (3) Examine strategies for successfully managing gender diversity in organizations.
+Knowledge and skills that will enable students to effectively analyze the interplay between diverse identities and organizational dynamics both in the U.S. and global contexts.
+The course will: (1) Analyze the evolution of the relationship between sex, gender, other identities, and work around the world; (2) Compare and contrast the labor market and organizational experiences of men and women in the U.S. in a comparative perspective with other countries; and (3) Examine strategies for successfully building diverse and inclusive organizations.
 Real life examples and cases will be used to illustrate and integrate the studied concepts.
-This course is the same as Business 3250.
+This course is the same as BUSN 3250.

 Prerequisite: Upper sophomore status or Women's and Gender Studies 1001 or Business 3240 [40.3] or Psychology 3172 [12.7].

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors